Norman Bruhn: The razor gang

 When he began working on Sydney's docks, Bruhn "established connections with the networks that smuggled or pillaged cocaine".
 Bruhn had "discovered in Sydney a new field for exploitation", an area of activity so lucrative "that several well-known Victorian criminals followed him to Sydney".
 Bruhn assembled a gang which included John 'Snowy' Cutmore, George 'The Midnight Raper' Wallace, Lancelot 'Sailor the Slasher' Saidler, and the albino standover man, 'Razor' Jack Hayes.
-In March 1927 the Pistol License Act became law, which required a license in order to carry or possess a pistol; anybody found with a concealable weapon without a license was subject to a fine of up to £100, with an addition of six months imprisonment if found to be carrying an unlicensed gun at night.
+In March 1927 the Pistol License Act became law, which required a license to carry or possess a pistol; anybody found with a concealable weapon without a license was subject to a fine of up to £100, with an addition of six months imprisonment if found to be carrying an unlicensed gun at night.
 As a consequence the weapon of choice of Bruhn's gang became the straight razor (often called the cut-throat razor), with a sharp blade that could be folded back into its handle and easily hidden from view.
 The group of criminals led by Bruhn in Sydney are attributed as Australia's first 'razor gang'.

 The move to Sydney brought Bruhn and his gang into direct conflict with underworld figures such as Kate Leigh, Tilly Devine and Phil 'The Jew' Jeffs as they began to focus on disrupting the established cocaine business in Sydney.
 The first step in the cocaine supply chain were the seamen and dockworkers who smuggled the drug from the ships and out of the docks to the middlemen in the pubs or houses where it was stashed.
 Bruhn and his gang targeted the next step in the chain, the 'runners' who moved cocaine from the safe houses of the inner city suburbs to the distributors.
 Police estimated there were nearly five thousand "customers of the dope sellers" in the Darlinghurst and Potts Point districts.
 Bruhn also targeted his rivals' sly-grog shops and brothels by ransacking the premises, beating up customers and demanding 'standover' payments.
 The straight razor was used to threaten, intimidate and disfigure their opponents.
 Their victims were invariably those who wished to avoid the police, such as cocaine traffickers, thieves and prostitutes, who were attacked and threatened in laneways, brothels or in their own home.
 The gang members demanded money from their victims, who, if not forthcoming, were slashed about the face or body with a razor.
-When he gained his brief ascendancy in Sydney, Bruhn was counted amongst the underworld lovers of the coveted and notorious prostitute, Nellie Cameron.
+When he gained his brief ascendancy in Sydney, Bruhn was counted among the underworld lovers of the coveted and notorious prostitute, Nellie Cameron.